phiresky/procedural-cities/ausarbeitung.md

 ### Geographical maps (Elevation maps, Land/water/vegetation maps)

 Water map
 ~ Water is seen as an obstacle, no buildings are allowed here.
-Streets are build around water in most cases, sometimes a bridge crossing the water is built.
+Streets are built around water in most cases, sometimes a bridge crossing the water is built.

 Elevation map
 ~ Terrain.
 Real streets are often aligned to the terrain map to minimize slope.
 There is also a limit of the maximum slope a street can have.
 In some cases this map is taken from real world data, in some it is procedurally generated based on noise (see @sec:noise) [@olsen_realtime_2004;@_terragen].